whipowill/d2-plugy-qol/README.md

 - Corruption
 	- Orb of Corruption - Add sockets to a unique or set item
-	- Orb of Regret - Restore a corrupted item
+	- Orb of Cleansing - Restore a corrupted item

 - Mercenaries
 	- Act 1 - Blessed Aim